-This network diagram shows the use of ATOP's NTS7700 in a substation environment.
+This network diagram shows the use of ATOP's NTS7500 in a substation environment.
 The GMC is usually located in the office building adjacent to the substation.
 On one side, it is connected to the GNSS Antenna, with the other side being the Substation backbone connection.
-IEC61850 substations require all hardware to be comply with stringent EMC compatibility and wide temperature requirements.
 Every switch connected to the Grandmaster should be able to handle all Precision time Protocols by hardware, in order not to affect the synchronization quality.
 Packets are delivered downstream through Boundary or Transparent clocks, where they'll reach PTP slaves - such as substation IEDs.